-When you are caring for a loved with a long-term illness, caregiving becomes a marathon rather than a sprint.
-A caregiver’s involvement and role may change depending on their loved ones’ health.
+When you are caring for a loved one with a long-term illness, caregiving becomes a marathon rather than a sprint.
+A caregiver’s involvement and role may change depending on their loved ones’ health during and after treatment.

 Acknowledge your emotions.
 A chronic illness might make it necessary for you to adjust the plans you had for yourself, and this can affect you emotionally.
-Set aside a few minutes to reflect on your thoughts and feelings about the pressures and expectations, and what it is that you would really like the day or month to be like for you.
+Set aside a few minutes to reflect on your thoughts and feelings about the pressures and expectations you feel, and what it is that you would really like the day or month to be like for you.
 Writing down feelings can create a concrete record of your experiences.

 Find someone to open up to.
 Don’t keep your emotions bottled up.
-Sharing your feelings with someone you trust—a partner, sibling, other family member, friend, spiritual leader, or social worker— can make your concerns seem more manageable.
+Sharing your feelings with someone you trust—a partner, family member, friend, spiritual leader or social worker— can make your concerns seem more manageable.
 Caregiver support groups are also available.
 These can give you an opportunity to meet and learn from others in similar situations.
-CancerCare’s professional oncology social workers provide free counseling and support groups (including online and telephone support groups for caregivers) to you and your loved one to help you cope with your role as a caregiver.
+CancerCare’s professional oncology social workers provide free resource navigation, counseling and support groups, including online and telephone support groups for caregivers, to you and your loved one to help you cope with your role as a caregiver.

 Recognize that you are doing your best.
 There is no “right” way to be a caregiver.
 It’s important to give yourself permission to acknowledge your efforts as a caregiver and to be patient with yourself as you navigate this role.